National Opioid Pharmacotherapy Statistics Annual Data collection: state and territory data quality

 Western Australia

-The Western Australian pharmacotherapy program is community based, other than inpatients in hospitals, prisons and the public clinic.
+The Western Australian pharmacotherapy program is community‑based, other than inpatients in hospitals, prisons and the public clinic.
 Prescribers attend training provided by the Mental Health Commission (MHC) and the Chief Executive Officer of Health provides authorisation under the Medicines and Poisons Regulations 2016, the legislative instrument.
-Prescriber training is provided for all pharmacotherapies currently available and includes online training modules for practitioners wishing to prescribe Suboxone® to up to 5 patients or practitioners requiring addition of depot buprenorphine formulations to a current accreditation.
+Prescriber training is provided for all pharmacotherapies currently available.
+The Buprenorphine online training module is available for practitioners wishing to prescribe all buprenorphine formulations.
+Methadone training is provided separately as a face-to-face training module.

-Community pharmacies are authorised to participate in the Community Program for Opioid Pharmacotherapy (CPOP).
-The Pharmacist with overall responsibility is required to ensure that all pharmacists dosing clients have completed the relevant pharmacist online training module on the MHC website (general pharmacist and depot buprenorphine online training modules are available).
+Community pharmacies are authorised to participate in the Community Program for Opioid Pharmacotherapy (CPOP) after completing the Pharmacist online training.
+The Pharmacist with overall responsibility is required to ensure that all pharmacists dosing clients have completed the Pharmacist online training module on the MHC website.
+The Pharmacist online training module covers all formulations of opioid substitution treatment as well as depot buprenorphine administration by pharmacists).
+For more information, see:

 South Australia